atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 This is a well-designed study with very strong internal validity.

-It provides genuine evidence that:
+It provides evidence that:

 - Creatine at 5 g/day doesn't raise serum DHT,
-- And doesn't harm hair density or thickness,
+- And doesn't reduce hair density or thickness,
-- In the specific men who were studied.
+- (In the specific men who were studied.)

 The rugby DHT spike looks even more like a fluke in light of this.

-But here's the part that people haven't talked about:
+But here's the part that most sources haven't talked about:

 ## Who Was Actually Allowed to Participate in This Study?